 Keeping an eye on the entire QS scheme

 The third level is inspecting the inspectors.
-As part of the scheme integrity system (SIKS), QS ensures that quality assurance from farm to shop functions flawlessly.
+Via a scheme integrity system (SIKS), QS ensures that quality assurance from farm to shop functions flawlessly.
 This process also involves monitoring of the work of the certification bodies, the auditors and the laboratories.